TheTechromancer/password-stretcher/README.md

   <li>I've made an effort to reduce duplicates in output.
 A small number of duplicates will occur due to the nature of the algorithm, though.
 Linux homies can simply | sort | uniq. ;)</li>
 	<li>Lots of RAM helps.
 Be prepared for memory usage around five times the size of your input wordlist (plus some headroom for --cap, if included)</li>
   <li>
     Have a hunch?
 Try the --digits or --strings options to inject your predictions into the output.
 These options support both comma-separated strings, or a wordlist file.
 Try adding --leet and/or --capswap for good measure.
-Example:
+Example: <br>
     `$ cat rockyou.txt | ./stretcher.py --strings evilcorp --leet --digits 2016,2017,2018`
   </li>
 </ul>